Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

         * Verify that hovering over the tooltip next to name input will show the player some helpful information on how to enter a correct name
         * Verify that hovering over the tooltip next to email input will show the player some helpful information on how to enter a correct email
         * Verify that hovering over the tooltip next to message input will show the player some helpful information on how to enter a correct message
+        * Verify that clicking the GitHub icon opens the repo in a new window
         <br /><br />

 * ## Browser Compatibility